 Designed to provide a further development of principles presented in ART 241 Painting II, this course introduces oil medium and technique.
 Assignments progress from concrete to more conceptual as the student is asked to begin to develop a theoretical and personal foundation in his/her work.
-Prerequisite: ART 241, or permission of the instructor.
+Four hours of lecture/studio and 2.5 hours of studio/lab Prerequisite: ART 241, or permission of the instructor.

-ART 341 Painting IV
+ART 341 Painting IV 3 Semester Hours

 A continuation of ART 340 Painting III, this course further supports the development of individual goals and problem solving in painting.
 Color theory and critical analysis are emphasized and an open, experimental approach to materials and methods is encouraged.
-Prerequisite: ART 340 or permission of the instructor.
+4 hours of lecture/studio and 2.5 hours of studio/lab Prerequisite: ART 340 or permission of the instructor.